Joe Giudice Is Suing Homeland Security And A.G. William Barr In A Bid To Stay In The U.S.

 Joe Giudice may have lost his appeal to stay in the country, but the Real Housewives of New Jersey star isn’t going to leave without one last ditch effort.
-According to Radar Online, Giudice filed a lawsuit against several high ranking officials, including the U.S. Attorney General, the former United States Secretary of Homeland Security, and the warden of his former place of incarceration.
+According to Radar Online, Giudice filed a lawsuit against several high-ranking officials, including the U.S. attorney general, the former United States Secretary of Homeland Security, and the warden of his former place of incarceration.

-Essentially, it appears that Giudice wants to argue that he is being held in immigration detention illegally by filing a “Petition for Writ of Habeas Corpus (Immigration)”.
+Essentially, it appears that Giudice wants to argue that he is being held in immigration detention illegally by filing a “Petition for Writ of Habeas Corpus (Immigration).”
 If successful, he would be released from ICE custody.
 According to the April 6 documents, Giudice filed a suit involving U.S. Attorney General William Barr, ICE Field Office Director Simona Flores, Director of United States Citizenship and Immigration Services Lee Francis Cissna, Clinton County Correctional Facility warden Angela Hoover, and former Secretary of Homeland Security Kirstjen Nielson.

 An expert in immigration law told Radar that it is doubtful the lawsuit will be successful, but it’s clear that Giudice doesn’t want to be forced out of the country.
 Eric Mark, a New Jersey immigration lawyer, said that Giudice “has virtually no chance at winning his appeal or avoiding deportation” because his charge involves three felonies.